 Social Work: two tracks, B.A. or B.S.

 The social work program has both a four-year bachelor of arts track and a 20-month bachelor of science degree completion track (described in the Adult and Graduate Programs section of the catalog).
-Both tracks follow the same social work curriculum, which builds on the liberal arts perspective in the Goshen Core curriculum with its emphasis on international, intercultural, interdisciplinary and integrative teaching and learning.
+Both tracks follow the same social work curriculum, which builds on the liberal arts perspective in the Goshen Core curriculum.
 The program outcomes for graduates are the same for students enrolled in either track.

 Admission to the BASW Social Work professional program

 Social work is a professional program that requires an admission process separate from admission to the college.
 Students apply for admission to the social work education program following the successful completion of Introduction to Social Work, SoWk 200.
 Written applications are accepted in December of each school year.
 Admission criteria include academic and personal qualifications with a value orientation necessary for the professional practice of social work.
 The admission process is directed toward furthering students’ personal growth as they explore vocational interests and abilities.
 Specific information about criteria and process is found in the Social Work Student Handbook.
 This may be obtained from the director of baccalaureate social work education.

 Major in social work: BASW